mingwei-liu/mingwei-liu.github.io/_pages/about.md

 <div style="border: 2px solid red; padding: 10px;">
   <strong>
   I am looking for self-motivated undergraduate/master/Phd students interested in SE and AI.
-Please drop me an [email](lmwtclmwtc@outlook.com) if you are interested in working with me!
+Please drop me an <a href="lmwtclmwtc@outlook.com">email</a> if you are interested in working with me!
   </strong>
 </div>